peter-murray/node-hue-api/docs/lights.md

   })
 ```

-The function will resolve to a `Boolean`  that indicates the success status of the change.
+The call will resolve to a `Boolean`  that indicates the success status of the change.

 A complete code sample for this function is available [here](../examples/v3/lights/setLightStateUsingLightState.js).